 Unfortunately, there is no “magic number” — or even a simple calculation — to determine exactly how much you need to save for retirement.
-There are many factors to consider, not the least of which being: What kind of retirement do you want?
+There are many factors to consider, not the least of which is: What kind of retirement do you want?

 I mean, think about it.
 It’s like asking, how much money do I need to buy a house?
 Well, it depends on the size and style of your desired home, where you want to live, and what the interest rates are while you pay down your mortgage.

-The same holds true for retirement.
+The same holds for retirement.
 Before you can figure out how much you need to save, you’ve first got to decide how you want to live during your golden years and estimate what rate of return you can expect to earn on your investments.

 Do you want a quiet life at home or do you want to travel?
 Do you want to live in the same city you worked in, or do you want to retire to the country?
 Do you want to retire at age 65, earlier or later?
 And does your ideal retirement include any part-time work, or do you want to stop working entirely?